 Before we look closer at some of the points above we will discuss some of our perspectives concerning hypersensitive people.

-We have experienced that, for many who seek treatment with us, the concept of hypersensitivity has been very useful, while for others it has also been limiting.
+We have experienced that for many of those who seek treatment with us, high sensitivity has been a very useful concept, while for some it has also been limiting.